Emma Keir

 I am an accredited member of BACP (British Association for Counselling and Psychotherapy) and a counsellor member of COSCA (Counselling and Psychotherapy in Scotland) abiding by their professional and ethical codes of practice.
 Their standards and complaints procedures are available at www.bacp.co.uk and www.cosca.org.uk.

-I am also a member of PCT, (Person Centred Therapy, Scotland) and gained accreditation to work with bereaved adults from CBCS (Cruse Bereavement Care Scotland) during my period of volunteering with them.
+I also gained accreditation to work with bereaved adults from CBCS (Cruse Bereavement Care Scotland) during my period of volunteering with them.
 I have been in Private Practice since 2010 and have past counselling experience within three Edinburgh based Counselling Agencies.
 I gained my Diploma in Counselling in 2009.

 My counselling experience includes, (but is not limited to), the following issues: